The Mordecai Historic Preservation Committee

 How many still remain?

-Survey results may inform MHPC's recommendations for possible historic preservation options for the Mordecai Place neighborhood.
-Undertaking the survey does not commit the neighborhood to any specific plan, now or in the future.
+Survey results may inform MHPC's recommendations for possible historic preservation options, but undertaking the survey does not commit the neighborhood to any specific plan, now or in the future.

-We are currently developing a process for collecting survey data and will be in touch soon.
 If you have questions or would like to help, please contact Maggie Fyfe and Med Byrd at email@example.com.
-Please tune in to the MCAC meeting on 9/14 for an update!

 Committee Mission Statement: